 And off we went.
 But as we helped more and bigger clients, and as our team grew, we encountered two key problems.
 First off, most corporates are reluctant to work publicly with neuromarketing due to reputation risk.
 Understandably so.
 Add to this that no one in our team is passionate about 'making people buy more'.
 We, as every single psychologist, love 'studying the human algorithm'.
-And although we've been extremely ethical, we all felt like we would be more proud of Neurofied if we moved away from neuromarketing and its associations.
+And although we were extremely ethical, we all felt that we would be more proud of Neurofied if we moved away from neuromarketing.

 To change or not to change

 The answer is in the 80% we devote to understanding the underlying principles of our thinking, decisions and behaviour.
-That is why we started to work on a new methodology for understanding human behaviour in general through multiple perspectives ranging from psychology and neuroscience to evolutionary biology and systems thinking.
-We changed our focus: This time, it was not about the application; it was about creating a flexible framework that can be applied to any people-related domain.
+That is why we started to work on a new methodology for understanding human behaviour in general.
+In this methodology we've included multiple perspectives ranging from psychology and neuroscience to evolutionary biology and systems thinking.
+We changed our focus.
+This time, it was not about the application; it was about creating a flexible framework that can be applied to any people-related domain.
 We named the new methodology Brain & Behaviour.
-If you use it to marketing, it's called -you guessed it- neuromarketing.
+If you use it to marketing, it's called – you guessed it – neuromarketing.
 But that's not our focus anymore, therefore the rebranding.